-Like the desktop client, the web interface is also cut down and minimal, letting you review backed up files and restore them if needed.
+Like the desktop client, the web interface is also cut down and minimal, letting you review backed-up files and restore them if needed.
 There’s also a mechanism for sharing stored files to others that are exclusive to the web interface.
-Dropbox, Google Drive or iCloud this certainly isn’t in terms of web functionality.
+Dropbox, Google Drive or iCloud certainly isn’t in terms of web functionality.

 In the advent of a system failure or loss files can be downloaded in a zip file for free, or Backblaze will put them on a Flash drive or physical USB hard drive for an extra fee and send them to you.
 While it may not do much beyond suck up all the files on a computer and let you restore them, Backblaze does these core jobs very well.

 Backblaze scores highly from a security perspective: not only can you enable two-step authentication on your account, you can also rely on AES 128-bit encryption and an SSL connection to avoid your data being intercepted as it passes over the internet.
 It’s not full end-to-end encryption but it’s certainly going to be safe enough for most users.

 You can, if you want, set up a private encryption key, known only to you, which adds an extra layer of protection to your data (if you’re worried about Backblaze staff prying into your affairs).
 However, if you set this up, Backblaze can’t help you if you forget the key, and you need to tell Backblaze what it is if you ever need to restore your data.